soapbox-pub/rebased/docs/API/chats.md

 `POST /api/v1/pleroma/chats/{id}/messages`

 Parameters:
-- content: The text content of the message
+- content: The text content of the message.
+Optional if media is attached.
 - media_id: The id of an upload that will be attached to the message.

-Currently, no formatting beyond basic escaping and emoji is implemented, as well as no attachments.
-This will most probably change.
+Currently, no formatting beyond basic escaping and emoji is implemented.

 Returned data: